Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 It's preferable to use risotto rice such as arborio, carnaroli, or Vialone Nano to achieve the characteristic creaminess that risotto is known for.
 There really isn't a replacement.
 If you use basmati rice, jasmine rice, or another type of rice not suited to risotto, you'll have a delicious rice dish or pilaf, but it won't be risotto.
 However, you can call it whatever you want!
 There are all sorts of "risotto" variations.

-Use the proper type of risotto rice as mentioned above, and stir frequently while cooking to release the starches.
+Use the proper type of risotto rice, and stir frequently while cooking to release the starches.
 You don't need to stir constantly.
-The rice grains rub against each other resulting in that luxurious richness and creaminess that risotto is known for.
+The rice grains rub against each other, resulting in that luxurious richness and creaminess that risotto is known for.

 I hope you enjoyed this recipe as much as we did!
 If you make this recipe, please take a moment to ★★★★★ star rate it and leave a comment below.
 Follow me on Instagram and Facebook and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.